msg-systems/holmes-extractor/README.md

 classification tasks, this is exactly what is required; but there are tasks (e.g. author attribution according to the frequency of grammatical constructions typical for each author) where it is not.
 For the right task, Holmes achieves impressive results.
-For the BBC Documents benchmark processed by the example script, Holmes predicts the correct classification 97.7% of the time; in 0.5% of the remaining cases it predicts two labels and the less probable of the two is the correct one.
-This is slightly better than benchmarks available online (see [here](https://github.com/suraj-deshmukh/BBC-Dataset-News-Classification) and [here](https://cloud.google.com/blog/products/gcp/problem-solving-with-ml-automatic-document-classification)) although the difference is too slight to be statistically significant, especially given that the different training/test splits were used in each case.
+For the BBC Documents benchmark processed by the example script, Holmes predicts the correct classification 98.5% of the time; in 0.2% of the remaining cases it predicts two labels and the less probable of the two is the correct one.
+This is somewhat better than benchmarks available online (see [here](https://github.com/suraj-deshmukh/BBC-Dataset-News-Classification) and [here](https://cloud.google.com/blog/products/gcp/problem-solving-with-ml-automatic-document-classification)) although the difference is probably too slight to be significant, especially given that the different training/test splits were used in each case.
 At the same time, however, the fact that zero and multiple classifications are permitted outcomes make the results more usable than in the online benchmarks because it allows the model to communicate uncertainty to the user explicitly.